LukaWill/ProjectL38/README.md

 # ProjectL38

 pipeline created with galaxy workflow
-For workflow_1 a gtf and fasta file needs to be uploaded.
-After feature counts the tool extract dataset needs to be used, to extract al datasets in featurecounts(not visible in the workflow) and these can be renamed and used for workflow_2, where the files are made for limma.
+Before workflow_1 starts the data needs to be downloaded with faster download and the SRR numbers, then the data can be extracted by using extract dataset 2 times.
+The last data is the input data for workflow_1.
+Also a gtf file needs to be uploaded.
 The counts file created with the featurecounts is changed to txt file after creating it.

 In Rstudio: